tech-topics/devstack/README.md

 # devstack
 My development stack

-This docker image is designed to represent as closely as possible a stand-alone or virtual image of an oraclelinux development system with all the necessary development tools included.
+This repository contains the files necessary to build a development stack either on a physical or virtual host or inside a docker image.

 ## Development Tools:
+*	The lates t jdk.
 *	python 2.7 and 3.6
 * nodejs (latest available)
 * ruby (latest available)